-The final step is putting the superheated glassbaby into the annealing ovens, which bring the glassbaby down, slowly, slowly to room temperature.
+the final step is putting the superheated glassybaby into the annealing ovens, which bring the glassybaby down, slowly, slowly to room temperature.

 24 hours later, the glassybaby are as cool as they are beautiful, so they are born out of the oven and into the world.